skasim/gm-fabric-jvm/README.md

 | model | Thrift model. |
 | server | REST and Thrift endpoints. |

+## Latest release

 ## Perquisite
 You will need to install maven 3.3.x.

-## How to Build This Codebase
+## How to Build the latest release
+After cloning the repo, checkout tag __gm-fabric-jvm-0.1.0__

 Build and install this project.

     mvn clean install

-This will also install the archetype required to build your micro-service.
+This will also install the archetype required to build your microservice.

 ## How to do stuff
-The following section is made up of multiple sections describing how to code, configure and various other subject matter with respect to dealing with a micro-service.
+The following section is made up of multiple sections describing how to code, configure and various other subject matter with respect to dealing with a microservice.

 ## Coding
-The various aspects of coding a micro-service.
+The various aspects of coding a microservice.

 <!-- https://github.com/DecipherNow -->